-Jay Nordlinger is a senior editor of National Review and a book fellow of the National Review Institute.
+Jay Nordlinger is a senior editor of National Review and a fellow at National Review Institute.
 He writes about a variety of subjects, including politics, foreign affairs, and the arts.
-He is music critic for The New Criterion.
+He is the music critic of The New Criterion.
 Since 2002, he has hosted a series of public interviews at the Salzburg Festival.
-For the National Review website, he writes a column called “Impromptus.”
-With Mona Charen, he hosts the Need to Know podcast, and he also hosts a podcast called “Q&A.” In 2011, he filmed The Human Parade, with Jay Nordlinger, a TV series bringing hour-long interviews with various personalities.
-His latest book is Children of Monsters: An Inquiry into the Sons and Daughters of Dictators.
-He is also the author of Peace, They Say, a history of the Nobel Peace Prize.
-Some 100 pieces are gathered in Here, There & Everywhere: Collected Writings of Jay Nordlinger.
+He writes a column called “Impromptus” for NationalReview.com and is the host of two podcasts: “Q&A” and “Music for a While.”
+In 2011, he filmed “The Human Parade, with Jay Nordlinger,” a TV series bringing hour-long interviews with various personalities.
+He is the author of two books: Peace, They Say, a history of the Nobel Peace Prize (Encounter Books, March 2012) and Children of Monsters: An Inquiry into the Sons and Daughters of Dictators (Encounter Books, September 2015).
+His journalism has been collected in two books: Here, There & Everywhere (National Review Books, January 2007) and Digging In (National Review Books, December 2016).
 A native Michigander, Nordlinger lives in New York.